Kristen Stewart Confesses Love On ‘SNL,’ Says Donald Trump Scares Young Women

 If Kristen Stewart will talk about Robert Pattinson and Twilight on SNL is not known, but she did confess her love for someone else.
-Café Society actress will be seen hosting Saturday Night Live on February 4, and there are a lot of expectations from the episode.
+The Café Society actress will host Saturday Night Live on February 4, and there are a lot of expectations from the episode.

 In the recently released teaser from the network, Kristen Stewart and cast member Beck Bennett can be seen singing songs for each other.
 Everything is going great and funny before Stewart says, “I love you too, dude.”